40 Best Louisiana Recipes From Louisiana Woman Blog

 Shrimp Okra Gumbo Recipe: Made With Smothered Okra

 The delicious combinations make the Shrimp Okra Gumbo Recipe unique.
-This classic Cajun gumbo is thickened using smothered okra instead of the traditional dark roux of flour and oil.
+This classic Cajun gumbo is thickened with smothered okra rather than the traditional dark roux of flour and oil.
 It's a healthier version and can be served as a main dish, a side dish, or the most appetizing appetizer.

 Gumbo z'Herbes Made With Greens, A Green Gumbo Recipe

-Gumbo Z'Herbes (sometimes called green gumbo) is a famous Creole gumbo recipe from New Orleans.
+Gumbo Z'Herbes is a famous Creole dish from New Orleans.
 It comprises a dark roux, smoked meat, and different winter greens.
-This dish began as a meatless gumbo to serve during the Lenten season and is now a rich Southern Louisiana tradition of cooking.
+This dish (also called green gumbo) began as a meatless gumbo to serve during the Lenten season and is now a rich Southern Louisiana culinary tradition.

 King Cake Recipe: A Traditional Version

 The traditions of Louisiana are fun to explore, mainly when they include celebratory foods like this King Cake Recipe.
-It's filled with the classic flavors of cinnamon sugar swirled in tender bread dough, baked to perfection, and then iced with sprinkles of purple, green, and gold sugar.
+It's filled with the classic flavors of cinnamon-sugar swirled into tender bread dough, baked to perfection, and then iced with sprinkles of purple, green, and gold sugar.

 Shrimp Mold Recipe, A New Orleans Style Molded Dip

-This delicious Shrimp Mold Recipe is stamped with the flavors of New Orleans for a classic Southern Louisiana shrimp dip.
-The dip congeals in a mold after it's chilled and magically keeps its shape when released from the container.
+This delightful Shrimp Mold Recipe is stamped with the flavors of New Orleans.
+It's a classic Southern Louisiana shrimp dip that congeals in a mold after it's chilled and magically keeps its shape when unmolded.

 Best Louisiana Rice Dressing

 This classic Louisiana Rice Dressing is not the same as dirty rice.
-It's one of Southern Louisiana's traditional recipes for many family gatherings.
-It begins with a stock made of roux, the Cajun trinity of onions, green bell pepper, and celery, then cooked with ground beef and pork.
+It's one of Southern Louisiana's traditional recipes, often served at family gatherings.
 It's a convenient and versatile side or main dish!

 Cajun Firecracker Ranch Crackers